-The main pressures affecting deep-seacan be summarized as: trawl bottom fishery, other fishing practices, waste disposal (solid refuse), other marine pollutants, oil exploration and exploitation, climate change (UNEP/MAP - RAC/SPA 2010a; Cartes et al., 2004).
+The main pressures affecting deep-sea can be summarized as: trawl bottom fishery, other fishing practices, waste disposal (solid refuse), other marine pollutants, oil exploration and exploitation, climate change (UNEP/MAP - SPA/RAC 2010a; Cartes et al., 2004).

 Problems related to fishing have already been widely discussed in the previous paragraphs.
 Regarding deep environments, bottom trawls and, to a lesser extent, long linings exert the most significant impacts (Clark et al., 2016; Korpinen et al. 2019).
 Of the deep-sea species, several are currently red-listed (Korpinen et al., 2019).
-In addition to a direct impact on target and non-target species, other threats already identified in UNEP/MAP - RAC/SPA (2010a) are:
+In addition to a direct impact on target and non-target species, other threats already identified in UNEP/MAP - SPA/RAC (2010a) are:

-- Removal of top predators with consequences for ecosystem functioning; - Removal from soft bottoms of gorgonian communities such as Isidella elongate and other sessile organisms, with consequent changes in the community structure and negative repercussions for species of commercial interest and in general for biodiversity; - Accumulation of organic matter from discards and consequent alteration of the ecosystem balance; - Loss of complexity and heterogeneity of the sea bottom through the elimination of all sediment structures; - Increase in turbidity, which can have negative impacts on filter feeders (e.g., Leptometra phalangium).
+- removal of top predators with consequences for ecosystem functioning; - removal from soft bottoms of gorgonian communities such as Isidella elongate and other sessile organisms, with consequent changes in the community structure and negative repercussions for species of commercial interest and in general for biodiversity; - accumulation of organic matter from discards and consequent alteration of the ecosystem balance; - loss of complexity and heterogeneity of the sea bottom through the elimination of all sediment structures; - increase in turbidity, which can have negative impacts on filter feeders (e.g., Leptometra phalangium).

-Regarding long lining and gillnet, the impact is mainly on target species and bycatch but these practices are particularly impacting because large-sized breeders can be caught (UNEP/MAP - RAC/SPA, 2010a).
+Regarding long lining and gillnet, the impact is mainly on target species and bycatch but these practices are particularly impacting because large-sized breeders can be caught (UNEP/MAP - SPA/RAC, 2010a).

 There is an increasing awareness that deep-sea bottoms are sites of accumulation of solid waste.
-To date, great attention was paid to plastic and micro-plastic debris, either beached or floating, instead of the distribution of macro-litter on the seafloor, especially for the deep waters, which is still poorly known (UNEP/MAP, 2015; Pierdomenico et al., 2019).

-Only a few studies have focused on debris located at depths of over 500 m in the Mediterranean (Galil, 1995; Galgani et al., 1996 and 2000; Pham et al., 2014; Ramirez-Llodra et al., 2013; UNEP/MAP, 2015)
+To date, great attention was paid to plastic and micro-plastic debris, either beached or floating, instead of the distribution of macro-litter on the seafloor, especially for the deep waters, which is still poorly known (UNEP/MAP 2015; Pierdomenico et al., 2019).
+Only a few studies have focused on debris located at depths of over 500 m in the Mediterranean (Galil, 1995; Galgani et al., 1996, 2000; Pham et al., 2014; RamirezLlodra et al., 2013; UNEP/MAP, 2015).

 The most common litter types found on the deep seafloor in the Mediterranean are soft plastic (e.g., bags), hard plastic (e.g., bottles, containers), glass and metal (e.g., tins, cans).
 Surveys in the continental slope and bathyal and abyssal seafloor have shown that litter accumulates even at these depths (Korpinen et al. 2019; Ramirez-Llodra et al., 2011).
+Pierdomenico et al. (2019) indicate how the presence of macro-marine litter in the depths is worth of further investigation because it can extensively affect large seafloor sectors and it can generate severe impacts on vulnerable deep-sea ecosystems.
+The consequences on deep ecosystems and biodiversity of this waste accumulation are still not adequately analyzed in the scientific literature, but the physical impact (mainly covering) on sessile benthic communities and the risk from toxic substances in the environment suggest a negative effect on marine habitats (UNEP/MAP - SPA/RAC 2010a).